 By 1916, Rowland and his aunt Anne Harriet Thurnam were the only two descendants of Charles Thurnam, founder of the publishing firm, who had his surname.
 Anne Harriet Thurnam died in Carlisle in 1917.
 Charles Thurnam did have other descendants, children of his daughter Catherine and her husband Henry Edmund Ford.
 Henry and Catherine Ford lived in Carlisle, where Henry was an organist and music teacher.
 Perhaps Rowland got his own interest in music from his uncle.
 Catherine and Henry’s two youngest sons, Harold and Herbert, were around Rowland’s age.
 Harold Dodsworth Ford (born 1864) became a Church of England clergyman with a parish in Carlisle.
 In 1895 he married Gertrude Emma Bennett.
 Rowland kept in touch with their only child, Edmund Brisco Ford (born 1901).

 Edmund Brisco Ford spent all his adult life at Oxford University, as a student and then as an academic, an ecological geneticist.
 He became more widely known, at least to other specialists, when his Mendelism and Evolution was published in 1931 (its 8th edition was published in 1965).
 It was Rowland who suggested to Edmund Brisco Ford that he write a book explaining genetics to student doctors.
-Rowland died while Ford was still working on the text, robbing Ford of the change to have him read and comment on each chapter.
+Rowland died while Ford was still working on the text, robbing Ford of the chance to have him read and comment on each chapter.
 Rowland was quite right about the need for such a book: Genetics for Medical Students came out originally in 1942, went through two more editions in the 1940s despite the War being on, and was still an important reference work in 1973, when its 7th edition was published.

 Source: probate registry 1917.